-Native plant guru Lynn Steiner spoke to a packed room at the Friends of the Northfield Library annual meeting last night and I’m pretty sure everyone who attended left the event very excited about planting more natives.
+Native plant guru Lynn Steiner spoke to a packed room at the Friends of the Northfield Library annual meeting last night and I’m pretty sure everyone who attended left the event very excited about planting more native plants.
 Lynn has a real passion for native plants and she makes a persuasive case for using them: Native plants create environments that encourage birds, wildlife and insects that are native to our region, they offer a “sense of place,” they are well-adapted to our vicious climate, and they are beautiful!

 Lynn offered several suggestions for using natives in home landscapes, including using stone and other hardscapes, planting natives following the same design principles that are used in traditional garden design, even opting for more formal design elements, such as using straight lines in your native plant beds.
 I have two gardens that I’m planning to expand (in one case) or create (in the other) this year and natives will be part of both of them.
 Here are three plants Lynn mentioned last night that I am considering: